californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • By mail

 To pay online, look for the link to the online payment portal on the same website where you looked up your traffic ticket.
-Some counties also allow installment payments online for those that qualify for payment plans.
+Some counties also allow installment payments online for those who qualify for payment plans.
 Credit/debit cards are accepted for online payments.
 Paying online usually attracts an additional processing/convenience fee.

 How Do You Get a Traffic Ticket Extension?